 In about the 13th century Pope Innocent IV decreed that all such hermits should be organized under a modified St. Augustine’s rule.
 They were to be properly appointed by the bishops and frequently had pensions and servants.
 Generally they were placed in some position where they could perform useful services and good works as in guiding travellers through woods and over rivers.
 The Cratcliffe hermit would always be in touch with travellers on the Portway which ran close by.

-Excavations in the area show they also valued its proximity to the old Portway and that this highway was busy in Roman times.
-In 1845 Bateman recorded in his Vestiges that he had found Romano-British pottery in the rock shelters around Robin Hood's Stride, and a coin of the Emperor Tetricus.
+Excavations in the area show they also valued Cratcliffe Hermitage proximity to the old Portway and that this highway was busy in Roman times.
+In 1845 Bateman recorded in his Vestiges that he had found Romano-British pottery in the rock shelters around Robin Hood’s Stride, and a coin of the Emperor Tetricus near Cratcliffe Hermitage.
 Many Roman coins have been found since, as well as further pottery sherds of the red, black or grey amphora type, jet buttons, pieces of lead and wires of bronze.
 Undoubtedly

 There is also evidence of hillforts and other earlier activity around Cratcliffe that would predate the Roman era.
 At SK226626 there is Nine Stones Close stone circle and Castle Ring hillfort at SK221628.